-Lasagna made with Cottage Cheese
+Lasagna With Cottage Cheese

 “I absolutely loved this recipe!
 Best part is everyone in my house loves it too.
 I will probably use this recipe forever!!”

 - One of the very best freezer meals ever.
 Bake, cool, then cut into pieces and freeze for several future meals.
+Or, portion into smaller disposable foil pans and freeze, to bake later.

 - Won’t empty your wallet.
 Putting together a big pan of lasagna can be a pricy proposition, but using cottage cheese and deli mozzarella slices instead of expensive ricotta and fresh mozzarella helps keep costs down.

-Cottage Cheese Lasagna ingredients
+Cottage Cheese Lasagna Ingredients

 - onion – adds aromatic depth of flavor to the meat sauce.